How Much Is Car Insurance in Mississippi? (Updated in 2024)

 In Mississippi, the law only requires you to have liability coverage.
 Your policy can help offset compensation for medical expenses, lost wages, and pain and suffering if you are the at-fault driver in an accident.
 You can extend coverage to limit liability in non-collision perils like theft, vandalism, or even weather damage, although you must always maintain the minimum protection.

-To meet the minimum coverage legally required in Mississippi in 2022, you are expected to pay $555 per year on average.
-The legal minimum coverage (25/50/25) is categorized as follows:
+To meet the minimum coverage legally required in Mississippi, you are expected to pay $555 per year on average.

 Average Cost of Car Insurance in Mississippi